Project CARS

-Project CARS was a sim racing video game series developed by Slightly Mad Studios and published by Bandai Namco Entertainment.
+Project CARS is a sim racing video game series developed by Slightly Mad Studios and published by Bandai Namco Entertainment.
 The franchise was introduced in 2015 and received a sequel in 2017, followed by Project CARS 3 in 2020.
-Following the acquisition of Codemasters by Electronic Arts, the Project CARS IP was later shutdown in 2021.
+Following the acquisition of Codemasters by Electronic Arts, development on the Project CARS series ended in November 2022.

 Games

 Project CARS (2015)

 The first video game of the series was initially released on 6 May 2015.
 It was available on Microsoft Windows, PlayStation 4, and Xbox One.
 A complete edition, titled Project CARS Game of the Year Edition, was launched on 6 May 2016.
 The game was generally well received upon release, and had sold 2 million copies as of October 2016.

 Project CARS 2 (2017)

 Project CARS 2 was announced as the sequel after the success of Project CARS.
 It features 140 track layouts at 60 different spots and 189 cars ranging from go-karts to Supercars, including Porsche, McLaren, Ferrari, Nissan, Aston Martin, Lamborghini, etc. It was available worldwide on 22 September 2017 for Microsoft Windows, PlayStation 4, and Xbox One platforms.
 The game received positive reviews, and won the Best Simulation Game award of Gamescom 2017.